90zlaya/ultimate-cheatsheet-for-developers/troubleshooting/nvidia-driver-troubleshooting.md

 > How to configure Nvidia driver on Linux.

-Orginal solution on [nvidia developers forum](https://forums.developer.nvidia.com/t/nvidia-xconfig-doesnt-do-what-i-want-it-to-nor-does-nvidia-settings/107883/6) page.\
+Original solution on [nvidia developers forum](https://forums.developer.nvidia.com/t/nvidia-xconfig-doesnt-do-what-i-want-it-to-nor-does-nvidia-settings/107883/6) page.\
 If Ubuntu has problem booting when on battery power, check [askubnutu.com](https://askubuntu.com/questions/1061270/ubuntu-18-04-wont-boot-on-battery-power) solution.

 [↩ back to list of cheatsheets](README.md#list-of-cheatsheets)

 ## Solution

 Check if `render offload` feature needs a patched Xserver.
 If Ubuntu is providing this, it could be enabled by following commands:

 ```bash
 # Create and modify xorg.conf